HanWenfang/syncless/trunk/README.txt

      that the speed would be slower than native Tornado because of the select(2) emulation with coio.select.

-     Twisted (with a Syncless-specific reactor as its main loop) is already supported.
-See examples/demo_twisted.py .
+     asyncore (with its own main loop) is already supported with patch.patch_asyncore().
+See also examples/demo_asyncore.py .
+But, if possible, please don't use asyncore in production (but write your application using a modern framework like Syncless, Tornado, Twisted or Concurrence), because asyncore lacks core functionality like proper timed event handling, some developers don't like its error handling design, and it's slow.

      Adding support for Twisted would be possible, fun and interesting.
      Adding asyncore would be possible and fun.